guretskiysemyon/k-coloringReduction/readme.md

 ## Structure of Code

-There are different types of Colorers, each representing a specific theory and creating constraints for vertices and colors (You can read more about this in the article).
+There are different types of Colorers, each representing a specific theory and creating constraints for vertices and colors (you can read more about this in the article).
 Therefore, there are two abstract classes: ColorerCVC5 and ColorerPySMT.
 Colorers that extend these classes implement reductions to specific theories (e.g., LIAColorer, BVColorer, etc.).

 However, there is one abstract class GraphEnc with GraphEncCVC5 and GraphEncPySMT extending it.
 The difference between these is only in syntax since one works with the PySMT API and the other with the CVC5 API.
 Both receive a colorer as an argument and add edge constraints ($v_{i}\ne v_{j}$ if they are connected by an edge).